-How to put inbound sales into practice and win more work
+How to put digital sales into practice and win more work

 The internet has changed the way we buy.
 Given the successful shifts marketers have made in response to this change, salespeople need to question and reassess their current practices and evolve them to meet and exceed today’s buyers’ expectations.
 Salespeople need to put inbound into practice.